identity-box/identity-box/workspaces/homepage/src/pages/user/02-automatic-backups/automatic-backups.md

 <p class="figure-title"><b>Figure 8</b> Passphrase mnemonic incorrect</p>
 </div>

-Notice that the fact that the integrity of the mnemonic has been confirmed does not mean that the backup kept on the device corresponds to this mnemonic - this will be checked just after you tap on _Restore_.
+Notice that the fact that the integrity of the mnemonic has been confirmed does not mean that the backup kept on your Identity Box corresponds to this mnemonic - this will be checked just after you tap on _Restore_.
 If the backup found on the device does not match your passphrase mnemonic, it will be communicated to the user:

 <a name="figure-9"></a>
 <div class="flex-wrap">